-If your type system has a special bottom type that is used only for the null value, then users should only write the bottom qualifier on explicit bounds.
-To ensure this, write @TargetLocations({ TypeUseLocation.EXPLICIT_LOWER_BOUND, TypeUseLocation.EXPLICIT_UPPER_BOUND }) on the definition of the bottom qualifier.
-Furthermore, by convention the name of such a qualifier ends with "Bottom".
+Some type systems have a special bottom type that is used only for the null value, and for dead code and other erroneous situations.
+In this case, users should only write the bottom qualifier on explicit bounds.
+In this case, the definition of the bottom qualifier should be meta-annotated with: